 For example:

-• In Mauritania, adaptive social protection led to a 29% increase in income, as well as a diversification of activities, adding non-agricultural activities to the usual agricultural and pastoral activities.
-ASP strengthens the resilience of households by helping them to maintain their consumption and use of basic services during crises, rather than selling their assets to survive.
+- In Mauritania, adaptive social protection led to a 29% increase in income, as well as a diversification of activities, adding non-agricultural activities to the usual agricultural and pastoral activities.
+ASP strengthens resilience by helping households to maintain their consumption and use of basic services during crises, rather than selling their assets to survive.

-• In Mali, social safety nets increased by 56% the chances that a teenage girl enrolled in school was able to make it into the next grade.
+- In Mali, social safety nets increased by 56% the chances of a teenage girl enrolled in school progressing to the next grade.

-• At community level, ASP programs have a substantial impact on the economy – in Africa, on average, for every dollar invested, the incomes in the local economy increase by between $1.30 to $2.50.
+- At community level, ASP programs have a substantial impact on the local economy.
+For every dollar invested, the incomes in the local economy increase by between $1.30 to $2.50.
 It is also a major factor in social inclusion and cohesion.

 Sahelian social safety net initiatives are supported by members of the Sahel Alliance.
-Thanks to this support, between 2018 and 2022, more than 1.5 million people benefited from social safety nets.
+Thanks to this support, more than 1.5 million people benefited from social safety nets, between 2018 and 2022.

 One of the most important programmes implemented by Sahel Alliance members is the SASPP (Sahel Adaptative Social Protection Program), a multi-donor trust fund managed by the World Bank, to which several Sahel Alliance members contribute financially.